dghubble/gologin/README.md

 * Authentication should be orthogonal to the session system.
 Let users choose their session/token library.
 * OAuth2 State CSRF should be included out of the box, but easy to customzie.
 * Packages should import only what is required for chosen providers.
 OAuth1 and OAuth2 packages are separate.
-* ContextHandler's are very flexible and chainable.
+* ContextHandlers are flexible and useful for more than just data passing.

-### But Why Contexts?
+### Why Contexts?

 I originally thought `gologin` should use only `http.Handler` handlers and `handler(http.Handler) http.Handler` chaining.
 Passing request data becomes messy with many custom handler types.
 Global request to context mappings are similarly gross.